The Waihi Gold Update is a monthly newsletter designed to inform the public about our operation.

 Update 12 February 2015

-In this issue we report on a number of new technologies now being used underground to improve safety and productivity.
+In this edition we report on a number of new technologies now being used underground to improve safety and productivity.

 Update 29 January 2015